Winter Special

 Health Benefits of Jicama

 Good for Digestion - We all know fiber is crucial for our digestive systems.
 It’s what allows the nutrients in our food to move around our body, making sure the good stuff gets where it’s needed.
 Jicama is packed full of not just fiber, but a special fiber called inulin.
 Studies show how crucial this is for digestion and gut health.
+To better understand how ingredients commonly used in cold-pressed juices contribute to digestion, hydration, and gut balance, check out our cold-pressed juicing and wellness guide.

 Promotes Weight Loss - Jicama is a low glycemic food, which in non-sciency terms means it keeps you feeling fuller for longer.
 Perfect for anyone watching their figure.